schriskii/CSU-Senior-Project/docs/senior project proposal.md

 to change the input mapping while the game is running (useful for implementing custom controls in a game).
 This will be used for the menus but can also be referenced by other code to, for example, control the player character.

+**Example assets:** The project will come bundled with a selection of pixel art graphics for the buttons and menu objects.
+In general, this project will be designed with pixel art in mind, but in principle it will be usable with higher-resolution assets as well.

 Proposed Implementation Language:
 =================================